 It has become challenging for businesses to keep the revenue flow under brutal conditions, especially small-scale industries, and start-ups.
 Coming up with different plans, keeping the business going with work from home, or working with half the workforce.

 Therefore, strategies and plans need to be developed in order to prepare for circumstances.
 But before getting into solutions, it is vital to understand the problem.

 What Is COVID-19 And How It Spreads?

-The novel COVID-19 attaches to the tissue of the lungs and can result in medical conditions ranging from mild to severe upper-respiratory tract illness such as SARS (Severe Acute Respiratory Syndrome) or MERS (Middle East Respiratory Syndrome).
-Remaining calm and adapting proactive behavior is the key to staying healthy.
+SARS (Severe Acute Respiratory Syndrome) or MERS (Middle East Respiratory Syndrome) are the two conditions the virus leads to under extreme conditions.
+However, remaining calm and adapting proactive behavior is the key to staying healthy.

 Symptoms Of Corona Virus Outbreak